Skip to main content

 Americans are divided on the need to build a culture of health.

-The findings have helped RWJF and its partners build coalitions and shape their messaging to promote health and health equity across the nation.
+The findings have helped RWJF and its partners build coalitions and shape their messaging to promote health across the nation.

 Project Leads

 “This work has been very important.
-It reminds those of us who are working to promote health and health equity that there is a tremendous range of opinion about a lot of the policy issues related to those goals.”
+It reminds those of us who are working to promote health that there is a tremendous range of opinion about a lot of the policy issues related to those goals.”

 Senior Fellow

 “This work has been very important.
-It reminds those of us who are working to promote health and health equity that there is a tremendous range of opinion about a lot of the policy issues related to those goals.”
+It reminds those of us who are working to promote health that there is a tremendous range of opinion about a lot of the policy issues related to those goals.”

 Explore NORC Health Projects